ankitarora05/webcrawler/README.md

 # Web Crawler with PageRank and Search API

 This Node.js project is a web crawler that crawls websites, saves their HTML content along with static assets, and builds a graph of the web pages it visits.
-It includes an API to search through the crawled content using a basic PageRank-inspired algorithm to rank search results.
+It includes an API to search the crawled content using a basic PageRank-inspired algorithm to rank search results.

 ## Features